Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-05/README.md

   - Sorting based on different columns
   - Search functionality for patient name
   -  Colour coded statuses for next action required
+- Self-built calendar
-- Self-built calendar for creation of Meetings (house visit appointments) with Patient and Users (Patient's Next of Kin)
+  - Schedule Meetings (house visit appointments) with Patient and Users (Patient's Next of Kin)
+  - Toggle monthly or weekly view of calendar to see all scheduled meetings with different patients
 - Automated Email Notifications sent to User for Meeting Management (upon creating, rescheduling, and cancelling meetings)

 ## Installation